W-Floyd/blog/content/posts/smart-rice-cooker.md

 ]
 ---

+This project has been stagnant for some time now.
+I'll probably end up using 3D printer code and a G-Code translator to do what I want in the end.

+***

 The "why" isn't important (read "doesn't exist"), but I want to take a regular old "dumb" rice cooker, and convert it into a "smart" rice cooker.

 So, a whim and a few minutes on Aliexpress later, my pint sized rice cooker and an assortment of electronics are on the slow boat from China.